Robert Haven Schauffler: Early life, family and education

-Schauffler's first successful career was as a cellist and he studied with several notable musicians.
-His academic studies started at the Northwestern University, but he completed his degree at Princeton before going on to study at the University in Berlin in 1902–1903.
+Schauffler was an avid tennis player.
+He studied cello with several notable musicians.
+His academic studies started at the Northwestern University, but he completed his degree at Princeton University before going on to study at University in Berlin in 1902–1903.
 By this time he had already been editor of the Nassau Literary Magazine for a year.

+Career
-On his return from Berlin he combined his skills as a music editor for another magazine.
-He came to notice in 1912 when he published a book of poetry named after a poem called Scum o' the Earth.
-This poem had come to notice after being published in a magazine.
-The poem had focussed attention on the monetary divide between middle class American and poor immigrants.

-He represented the United States in men's singles and doubles tennis at the 1906 Intercalated Games in Athens.
+Schauffler's first successful career was as a cellist.
+On his return from Berlin, he combined his skills as a music editor for another magazine.
+He represented the US in men's singles and doubles tennis at the 1906 Intercalated Games in Athens.

 In 1907 he published the first of several books that celebrated American holidays.
 The first were Thanksgiving and Our American Holidays - Christmas.
 The book he created for Christmas includes several extracts from Dickens, Shakespeare, Leigh Hunt and William Morris.
 The first section deals with whether there is or is not a Santa Claus by quoting the 1897 editorial by Francis Pharcellus Church.
 The book is certain that there is.

+He came to notice in 1912 when he published a book of poetry named after the poem "Scum o' the Earth".
+This poem had come to notice after being published in a magazine.
+The poem had focussed attention on the monetary divide between middle class American and poor immigrants.
 Schauffler published Arbor Day two years later and there then followed books for Washington's Birthday, Lincoln's Birthday and Independence Day.
 His final holiday books were not published until after the war and there were Armistice Day in 1927, Plays for Our American Holidays in 1928, Halloween in 1933, and Columbus Day, five years later.
 His books before World War I involved several on travel.
 He wrote Through Italy with the Poets in 1908, Romantic Germany the following year and in 1913 he published Romantic America.

+Schauffler joined the Army as a second lieutenant and served as an instructor.
+He was awarded a Purple Heart for his wounds at the Battle of Montfaucon which occurred in mid-October 1918.
+He took up employment as a lecturer when he left the US Army in May 1919 and continued writing poetry in his spare time.
+He lectured for the next few decades and also wrote biographies of music composers Franz Schubert, Robert Schumann, Johannes Brahms and Ludwig van Beethoven.